ChadMcCallum/WordPlay/README.md

     - not sure if possible, cause we'd be removing letters and have to reset input box every time letters are used by anyone
 - client & main screen disconnect logic
 	- on main screen disconnect, inform all clients
+- more information on client
+	- "how to play" text
+	- letters available (so you don't have to switch back and forth between screen and device)
+	- player state (score, last word scored, etc)
+	- word state (if you did score, or if you failed, why - someone stole letters, not english, no letters in game)
 - end game logic and restart next round
 - notifications on successful words
 	- show most recent scoring word